D13 Enhanced FPOS skills based on clinical materials specifically designed for Police Officers in Specialist Roles

 No less than 5 days covering a minimum total of 40 hours of guided learning - Anything less is just not enough and you could be required to do more!

-COURSE FEES are variable and depend on numbers per cohort
+COURSE FEES are variable and depend on numbers per cohort and country in which the training takes place.

 HM CUSTOM & REVENUE NOTICE: